gerverska/rarefy-demo/README.md

-calculates three different Hill numbers (*H*<sup>*q*=0</sup>, *H*<sup>*q*=1</sup>, *H*<sup>*q*=2</sup>) that can be converted to the three most common alpha-diversity indices used in ecology (richness, Shannon’s diversity, Simpson’s diversity).
+calculates three different Hill numbers (*H*<sup>*q*=0</sup>, *H*<sup>*q*=1</sup>, *H*<sup>*q*=2</sup>) that can be converted to the three most common alpha-diversity indices used in ecology (richness, Shannon’s diversity, Simpson’s diversity, respectively).
 Using coverage-derived Hill numbers also allows different samples to be compared more intuitively according to a *replication principle* or a *doubling property*.
-It’s a little confusing, but the doubling property goes like this.
+It’s a little confusing, but the doubling property works like this:

 1. Suppose I have two samples that don’t share any taxa
 2. Each sample has the same set of Hill numbers *and equal coverage*